 • Find solutions for dealing with situations, objects, or events considered sacred by honoring them spiritually, or by finding a non-religious approach that is inclusive of all.

-Rev. Laurie Sue Brockway
+Rev. Laurie Sue Brockway, D.Min, MAPH

 SUNY School of Graduate Studies